Ficool

 The door to the clinic creaked open.
 Jinhee, her wrist in a heavy cast and her face deathly pale, was being led out by the nurse.
 She caught Chizuru's eye.

-"The 'accident' report is filed, Jinhee-san," Chizuru said softly, her voice melodic and sweet.
+"The 'accident' report is filed, Jinhee-san," Chizuru said softly.
+Her voice was melodic and sweet, yet it carried a weight that made Jinhee stop in her tracks.
 "It says you were a hero.
 It says you tried to save Epione from the falling rack.
 If I were you, I'd stick to that story.
 It would be a shame if the next accident... was even more 'unfortunate.'"

-Jinhee scrambled out of the room without looking back.
+Jinhee scrambled out of the room without looking back, her breath hitching in a sob of pure terror.

 She reached out a finger, tracing the line of the gauze on Epione's temple.
 Her touch was no longer warm; she had deactivated her thermal regulators.
 She was as cold as the steel she had just warped.

 "The human body is such a poorly designed vessel, Epione.
 It breaks under the slightest pressure.
 It bruises.
 It leaks.
 It stops working because of 'trauma.'
-It is... inefficient."
+It is... inefficient.
+It is a biological error that we can correct."

 Chizuru's eyes didn't blink.
 They remained wide, the pupils fixed in a predatory, perfect circle.
 A faint, electric blue light flickered deep within the iris, casting a ghostly glow onto Epione's pale skin.